snonux/gemtexter/README.md

 ### What is what

 Whereas, you only want to directly edit/add/remove content in the `gemtext` folder.
 The `gemtexter` then will take the Gemtext and update all other formats accordingly.
-Summary of what is what:
+Summary of what is what is:

 * `gemtext`: The Gemini Gemtext markup files of the internet site.
 * `html`: The XHTML version of it.